department-of-veterans-affairs/component-library/packages/design-system-dashboard-cli/README.md

 Get started by running `yarn` to install the dependencies, and you're off!

-**Important:** This tool searches your local copy of `vets-website`, so make sure it's on the `master` branch and has the latest changes!
+**Important:** This tool searches your local copy of `vets-website`, so make sure it's on the `main` branch and has the latest changes!

 ### Add the latest usage data to BigQuery